IQSS/DataTaggingServer/docs/RequestAnInterview.md

-# How to request an interview
+# How to Request an Interview and Get the Results Back

 1. prepare the interview data, as in the file `InterviewRequest.json`.
 2. `POST` the json to `api/1/interviewRequest/model-id/version-id`, capture the `303 See Other` response data.
 Note that `model-id` is a string, and `version-id` is an integer.